+Table 13: Opioids and their metabolites.

 NB: If Tramadol, Oxycodone, Fentanyl or Tapentadol analysis is required, this must be specifically requested by listing the drug e.g., Fentanyl.

-Appendix 4 New Psychoactive substances (NPS)
+Appendix 4 - New Psychoactive substances (NPS)

 New psychoactive substances (NPS) are a diverse group of synthetic or semi-synthetic compounds designed to mimic the pharmacological effects of controlled drugs while often falling outside existing drug control legislation.
 They include, but are not limited to, synthetic cannabinoids, synthetic cathinones, novel opioids, dissociatives, stimulants, and benzodiazepine analogues.
 NPS are characterised by rapid structural modification, high chemical diversity, and frequent emergence of new analogues, which complicates analytical identification and risk assessment.